maxgerhardt/toolchain-clangz80/examples/mos_time/readme.md

 `Sysvar_rtc `returns a pointer to the rtc data which is updated dynamically by MOS, and consequently needs to be declared as dynamic to avoid optimisations.

-The format is of the data is contained in the mos_api.h
+The format is of the data is contained in the mos.h

 ```
 typedef union {